 In the formation of a grand historical narrative, some figures from antiquity have acquired status as LGBTQ legendary figures, such as the sixth-century Greek poet Sappho and the philosopher Socrates.
 Some legends have been reinterpreted to contain homoerotic content, as the story of Achilles and Patroclus in the Iliad.
-Accounts of the two in classical Greek versions of the Iliad refer to them as kinfolk, with no sexual connotations in their relationship.
+Accounts of the two men in classical Greek versions of the Iliad refer to them as kinfolk, with no sexual connotations in their relationship.
 But later versions of their story in Hellenistic Greek times portray them as lovers.

 Some of the most important legendary figures have only gained that status since the eighteenth century CE.
-The Ladies of Llangollen in Wales (late eighteenth-early nineteenth century) became legendary in their lifetimes and beyond as delightful virgin spinsters who lived together.
+The Ladies of Llangollen in Wales (late eighteenth-early nineteenth century) became legendary in their lifetimes as delightful virgin spinsters who lived together.
 But some of their contemporaries considered them to be two women in love with each other, and they are currently considered important Lesbian icons.
 The Biblical story of David and Jonathan has been claimed by the Gay community as well.
 The homoerotic poetry of Walt Whitman and Fernando Pessoa, often ignored in biographies about them before Stonewall, have made both men into legendary Gay icons.

 One urban legend among Gay men describes bug chasers, men who are HIV-negative who actively seek out gift givers, men who are HIV-positive.
-Bug chasers and gift-givers purportedly throw bug parties, sex parties for the purpose of helping those who do not have AIDS contract it from those who do.
+Bug chasers and gift-givers purportedly throw bug parties, sex orgies for the purpose of helping those who do not have AIDS contract it from those who do.
 The notion of bug parties was debated in the first decade of the twenty-first century, with some sources claiming that such parties were being held across the USA.
 Most other sources, however, said bug chasing and bug parties were unfounded rumors based on real issues in the Gay male community.
 These issues include the promotion of barebacking (having anal sex without a condom) as sexually liberating, the tendency for some HIV-negative men with HIV-positive partners to purposely seroconvert as a sign of solidarity, and the reckless behavior of a few disillusioned young people who practiced unsafe sex so they could seroconvert and receive the sympathy and support given to people with AIDS.

 Legend and Icon in the Ballroom Scene